bonfire-engine/bonfire-engine.github.io/v3.0/doc/mixins.md

 Mixin responsible for enable push in the component.

 You can do override the method `bool onPush(GameComponent component)` to control when can pushable.
 Returning true if the component is pushable, false otherwise. (default return true).

-## AutomaticRandomMovement

-> To use this mixin your component must contain `Movement` mixin.

-Adds the basic implementation  of randomic movement.
-You component gain `runRandomMovement` method.
-You can use this un your `update` method to do movement in randomic way.
-It's useful to enemy, npc, decorations.

 ## Follower